samirgattas/microblog/README.md

 ## Run the project

-The project use the port 8080.
+The project uses the port 8080.
 It is important to check if the port is free
 ```
 lsof -i :8080
 ```